The Advanced tab contains a few less often used features that can help with compatibility with some software packages and devices.

 Enable API to control

 Enable/disable API availability.
-After API has been generated, you can add commands "?cmd=power-off" or "?cmd=reboot" behind the API to shut down or reboot the device remotely.
-Or add the command "?cmd=firmware-update" behind the API to update device firmware remotely.
+After the API has been generated, you can add commands "?cmd=power-off" or "?cmd=reboot" behind the API to shut down or reboot the device remotely.
+Or add the command "?cmd=firmware-update" behind the API to update the device firmware remotely.

 Disk Maintenance